 What if we could turn carbon dioxide (CO2) emissions into something useful?

-With support from seven member companies, including Cenovus, Canada's Oil Sands Innovation Alliance (COSIA) is sponsoring the US$20 million NRG COSIA Carbon XPRIZE together with NRG Energy of the U.S. This competition challenges teams from around the world to develop innovative approaches to convert captured CO2 emissions from burning fossil fuels into valuable products and consumer goods.
+With support from seven member companies, including Cenovus, Canada's Oil Sands Innovation Alliance (COSIA) sponsored the US$20 million NRG COSIA Carbon XPRIZE together with NRG Energy of the U.S. This competition challenged teams from around the world to develop innovative approaches to convert captured CO2 emissions from burning fossil fuels into valuable products and consumer goods.
 These CO2 emissions would otherwise end up in the atmosphere.

 What is an XPRIZE?

 An XPRIZE inspires innovation and positive change for current problems believed to be unsolvable or with no clear path to a solution.
 The XPRIZE Foundation is the global leader in large-scale incentive prize competitions that bring together bright minds to find solutions to global problems.